elisacio/Health-Guardian-Project/README.md

 # Health Guardian Project

-Health Guardian is a digital health coach that leverages wearable technology while ensuring data sovereignty through Federated Learning (FL).
+Health Guardian is a digital health coach that leverages wearable technology while ensuring data sovereignty through Federated Learning.
 While most health applications process data in isolated categories, this application cross-analyzes data from different categories.
 By incorporating heart rate, sleep, physical activity, and mental health data, the system produces more robust predictions, particularly for the menstrual cycle prediction on irregular ones.

 ## 🌟 Key Features